 Two sections of Yellowstone’s Grand Loop Road will be closed due to construction after the Labor Day holiday weekend.
 Travel between some points will involve long detours and significantly longer than normal travel times.
 More »

 Yellowstone National Park is Open

 Park RoadsAll roads and entrances are open.
 Please expect delays from road construction in the park.
 Call our 24-hour road information line at 307-344-2117 for updates.
+Starting in September, there will be road construction that will completely close some road segments and cause detours.
+Please see our Road Construction page for more information.
 For information on roads outside Yellowstone, please call 511 from your cell phone.

 Visitor ServicesAll campgrounds, lodging, visitor amenities and activities are open for the season.
 Communities around Yellowstone are open year-round.

 The Boiling River and Firehole Canyon Swim Area are open.

 Streams are dropping but many of Yellowstone National Park's streams are running above average.
 Be cautious and safe around cold water.

 Did You Know?

 Yellowstone contains approximately one-half of the world’s hydrothermal features.
 There are over 10,000 hydrothermal features, including over 300 geysers, in the park.